JNU extends semester registration date yet again

 According to previous reports, several meetings were held by HRD secretary with representatives of students, teachers and JNU administration on December 10-11, 2019, certain mutually agreeable agreements were arrived (at).

-Reports suggested, it was agreed in the meetings that the revised hostel room charges will remain applicable with 50 per cent concession for BPL students.
+Reports suggested it was agreed in the meetings that the revised hostel room charges will remain applicable with 50 per cent concession for BPL students.